krishnamohan-vadlapatla/network_iq/README.md

-Absolutely.
-I checked **your actual repository**, not just the text you pasted.
-Your repo already has a strong engineering footprint: `src/agents`, forecasting/optimization modules, benchmark scripts, integration stubs, tests, Docker assets, documentation, presentation material, configuration, and the Streamlit UI. ([GitHub][1])

-I also deliberately removed claims that could hurt credibility—especially calling it “Top 1%,” vague “real-time” claims, and exposing internal chain-of-thought.
-The README below is written to make a reviewer understand **the problem → the decision engine → the mathematics → the agent layer → the benchmark → the demo → the engineering quality** in a few minutes.

-This is the **copy-paste-ready final `README.md`** for your repository.

 # 🚀 NetworkIQ — Multi-Agent Inventory Placement & Network Optimization

 ### AI-assisted inventory decisions for India's multi-echelon retail & quick-commerce networks